 This tutorial sets up a competition (a collective 100 meter sprint) for different traffic modes.
-You will learn how to create special lanes and (very simple) traffic lights in netedit, use different vehicle classes to define vehicle types and you will create flows for the different types.
+You will learn how to create special lanes and (very simple) traffic lights in netedit, use different vehicle classes to define vehicle types and create flows for the different types.
 All files can also be found in the <SUMO_HOME>/docs/tutorial/sumolympics directory.

 This tutorial is a reconstruction of a VISSIM Scenario devised by the PTV Group.

-Building the Net#
+Building the network#

-NETEDIT and create a new network and add a single
+Open netedit and create a new network and add a single

 edge by pressing